-The date for The Leeds Country Way Relay Race 2018 is Sunday 2nd September.
-Entries are now closed.
+The date for The Leeds Country Way Relay Race 2019 is Sunday 1st September.
+Entries are now open, click here to enter.
 Thanks once again to all the clubs taking part.

 The Leeds Country Way Relay is an annual race which has been organised by Kippax Harriers, since the race was first established in 1990.
 It is held around the end of August or the beginning of September and comprises of 6 pairs of runners in each team, with each pair running a leg (section) around the actual LCW route.